Ovarian cysts

 Complications of ovarian cysts

 Having an ovarian cyst doesn’t usually cause any serious problems.
-The two main complications of ovarian cysts are described here.
+But there are two main complications of ovarian cysts.

-- Torsion.
+- Ovarian torsion.
 This is when the cyst causes your ovary to twist, which cuts off the blood supply to your ovary.
-You will get severe tummy pain, which may come and go.
+You’ll likely get sudden severe tummy pain.
 Ovarian cyst torsion is more common with larger cysts (over 4 cm) and if you haven’t been through the menopause yet.

-- Rupture.
-This is when the cyst suddenly bursts, often during exercise or when you’re having sex.
-Ruptured ovarian cyst symptoms include sudden, severe tummy pain, vaginal bleeding and nausea.
+- Ruptured ovarian cyst.
+This is when the cyst suddenly bursts or haemorrhages, often for no reason, but sometimes during exercise or other physical activity.
+Ruptured ovarian cyst symptoms include sudden, severe tummy pain and feeling sick.
 You may also be sick, and you may faint.

 If you have been diagnosed with an ovarian cyst and get sudden, severe lower tummy pain, go to your nearest A&E department straightaway.
 You may need to have surgery.